 0.1875" (4.7625mm) ID Donuts

-Because our masking profiles are typically cut by CNC processes, we are able to create custom masking profiles as needed.
+If none of our stocked masking tape profiles work for your application, we are able to create CNC cut custom profiles as needed.
 Contact us to discuss your specific requirements

 Masking is possible on all of the sheet metal and bar stock that we carry.
 However, we do not recommend applying masking on cold rolled steel, as the metal's inherent characteristics mean it will corrode quickly without some sort of coating applied.